davedoesdemos/DataLakeInADay/ProctorNotes/ProctorNotes.md

 15:00 - Lab 3a or Lab 3b
 16:00 - Lab 4
 17:00 - Lab 5 (Loading to Power BI is generally low priority so drop if short of time)

+## Labs

+The infrastructure is all hard coded so should not present any unusual problems.
+The password is **demogod** and it's advisable to suggest to the class to enter "Password123$" as their password when deploying - write this on a whiteboard to help them, but be sure to note it's not secure and that the demo subscription will be removed at the end of the day.